myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 An anonymized version of the survey results is provided in `Data/Questionnaire_ds.csv`.

+**Code**

-Python notebook `xxxx.ipynb` used to analyze the data.
+Python notebook `Show_heatmaps.ipynb` used to analyze and visualize the Likert scale results.

-Implementation details: using the package versioning in the `requirements.txt`.

 ## Folder PartII_Interactions
 See below for the artifacts in the specific subfolders.

-For Qualtrics implementation of the interactions with LLM: see Qualtrics files in Folder Part I.
+For the implementation of the interactions with LLM: see Qualtrics files in Folder Part I.

-**Software:**

-Python notebook `xxxx.ipynb` used to analyze the interaction data.

 **Data:**

 `Knowledge_interaction_ds.csv` is an anonymized csv file with the LLM-expert knowledge interactions.

+**Code:**

+Python notebook `xxxx.ipynb` used to analyze the interaction data.

 ## Folder Part III_Definitions
-**Software:**

 For Qualtrics implementation of the interactions with LLM: see Qualtrics files in Folder Part I.

-`xxxx.ipynb` is a Python notebook used to analyze this data.

 **Data:**
 `dict_of_defs.pkl` is anonymized version of the definition versions, corresponding to the definition Table in the paper's appendix.
 `Definitions_Interaction_ds.csv` contains anonymized data on the definition interactions.

+**Code:**

+`xxxx.ipynb` is a Python notebook used to analyze this data.

 ## Folder PartVI_Modelling
-**Software:**
+**Code:**

 Input: Requires `dict_of_defs.pkl` (dictionary of definitions) that is the output from Part III, and the sexism detection benchmark datasets outlined below.